input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 \right\}
 ```

-- `Closed`: This is the final state in the stream lifecycle.
+- `Closed`: This is a final state in the stream lifecycle.
 It signifies that the aggregated output has been computed and verified, and the final epoch randomness \$`\eta_e`\$ has been successfully derived—achieving the core objective of the protocol.
-This state is reached in response to either a `Close` command or a `Tick` / `isFallbackClosable` trigger :
+This state is reached in response to either a `Close` command :

 ```math
 \Phi.\text{Stream.State} \in \texttt{Closed} : \left\{